-Learn the art of photography in Afghanistan with one of the world's most accomplished photojournalists, Andrew Quilty.
+Learn the art of photography in Afghanistan through 4 days of workshops with leading photojournalist, Andrew Quilty.

 Clamber up the ramparts of age old fortresses like Bamiyan's red fort, and amongst the dramatic ruins of the ‘City of Screams’, perched high on the cliffs over the Kalu river.

 Created in AD 500, the Buddha's were infamously destroyed by the Taliban in 2001.
-We will explore the explore the vast niches and the hundreds of caves which pockmark the cliffs around (some of which are inhabited to this day).
+We will explore the vast niches and hundreds of caves which pockmark the cliffs around (some of which are inhabited to this day).

 The sapphire-blue lakes of Band-e-Amir

 CAPTURE YOUR TRAVELS

-We are extremely lucky to have Andrew Quilty, one of the most accomplished photojournalists in the world accompany us for four days on the trip.
+We are extremely lucky to have Andrew Quilty, accompany us for four days of the trip.
 Andrew has been living in Afghanistan for 6 years, his iconic photographs have graced front-pages from the New York Times to Time Magazine.
 With Andrew's support we will learn how to anticipate our subjects and the environment, taking home not only a collection of wonderful images but practical knowledge, so we can do it all again wherever we go.

 Bamiyan lies between the ancient mineral streaked Hindu Kush mountains and the soaring sharp peaks of the Koh-e Babur.
 Its verdant green valleys are full of ancient ‘Qala’ - mud brick fortresses and crumbling ruins dating back to when Genghis Khan laid ruin to the region.
 Bamiyan is a safe and peaceful region, populated by the Hazara people, viciously persecuted by the Taliban during their rule.
 We will be flying directly into Bamiyan avoiding the parts of Afghanistan which draw international headlines.